krammersf/42-inception/README.md

 ## ⚙️ Execution

-- To run, open a terminal, and in the folder where is the makefile do:
+- To run, open a terminal and navigate to the folder where the Makefile is located, then do the following:
 ```shell
 make
 ```